cloudwego/volo/volo-grpc/README.md

 `volo-grpc` implements a Protobuf-based RPC framework.

-Users rarely need to use volo-thrift directly.
+Users rarely need to use `volo-grpc` directly.
 Instead, they should use the `Client` and `Server` in the generated code.

 For extension developers, they may need to use some of the components in `volo-grpc`.